HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 in repeated failures after very long run times.
 It could also run into memory problems and/or a raytracing file size that is unmanageable.
 ```

-The xaarfgen documentation provides the following guidance on choosing the number of
-events to simulate:

 ```{code-cell} python
 arf_rt_num_photons = 20000